Canon RP vs Sony RX0

 It is notable that the RP has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RP is a recent model that features in the current product line-up of Canon.
-In contrast, the RX0 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX0 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the RP and RX0 can be found, respectively, in the Canon RP Manual (free pdf) or the online Sony RX0 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon RP or the Sony RX0 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.